From Width-Based Model Checking to Width-Based Automated Theorem Proving: Abstract

 In the field of parameterized complexity theory, the study of graph width measures has been intimately connected with the development of width-based model checking algorithms for combinatorial properties on graphs.
 In this work, we introduce a general framework to convert a large class of width-based model-checking algorithms into algorithms that can be used to test the validity of graph-theoretic conjectures on classes of graphs of bounded width.
 Our framework is modular and can be applied with respect to several well-studied width measures for graphs, including treewidth and cliquewidth.

-As a quantitative application of our framework, we show that for several long-standing graph-theoretic conjectures, there exists an algorithm that takes a number $\treewidthvalue$ as input and correctly determines in time double-exponential in $\treewidthvalue^{O(1)}$ whether the conjecture is valid on all graphs of treewidth at most $\treewidthvalue$.
-This improves significantly on upper bounds obtained using previously available techniques. \\ \\ {\bf Keywords: }{Dynamic Programming Cores, Width Measures, Automated Theorem Proving}
+As a quantitative application of our framework, we prove analytically that for several long-standing graph-theoretic conjectures, there exists an algorithm that takes a number $k$ as input and correctly determines in time double-exponential in $k^{O(1)}$ whether the conjecture is valid on all graphs of treewidth at most $k$.
+These upper bounds, which may be regarded as upper-bounds on the size of proofs/disproofs for these conjectures on the class of graphs of treewidth at most $k$, improve significantly on theoretical upper bounds obtained using previously available techniques.\\ \\ {\bf Keywords: }{Dynamic Programming Cores, Width Measures, Automated Theorem Proving}